ran-j/ChatBotNodeJS/README.md

 <h2 align="center">ChatBotJS</h2>

-Chatbot build with tensorflowJS and NodeJS
+A contextual Chatbot build with TensorflowJS and NodeJS

 Install dependencies and run.